kgoebber/met330/assignments/PSet4/README.md

 >
 > Generally, an El Nino or La Nina event cannot be determined from any
 > one month of an ENSO index, however, for simplicity here we define an
-> El Nino event when the SOI value is below -1.25 for any particular
+> El Nino event when the SOI value is less than or equal to -1.25 for any particular
-> month and a La Nina event when the SOI value is above 1.25 for any
+> month and a La Nina event when the SOI value is greater than or equal to 1.25 for any
 > particular month.
 >
 > Notes: